 Mountain Hawk-Eagle can sometimes be seen soaring over the nearby ridges, and Western Osprey and Black-eared Kite are usually around.

 Takae village's claim to fame is the fact that for about 15 years, from the mid 1990s until 2012, a single Greater Spotted Eagle returned to the area each winter.
 The area where the bird was usually seen was on the south side of the village.
 It was often located by it's dog-like barking call as it soared in the sky, perched atop a line of telegraph poles running east to west through the centre of the paddies, or as it sat on top of coniferous trees on the low hills immediately to the south side of the large open area of rice paddies.
 Observers seeking this bird quickly discovered that the area was rich in other raptors, and held many wintering buntings making it well-worth visiting even in the absence of the eagle.

 It is the best area in which to look for wintering raptors in southwest Kyushu, apart perhaps for the area of the crane flock at Arasaki.

 Other birds that have been seen include: Oriental White Stork (accidental), Hen Harrier, Osprey and Eurasian Woodcock.
-Passerines include several species of buntings: Siberian Meadow, Chestnut-eared, Black-faced, Common Reed and Rustic among them, Russet Sparrow, and both Buff-bellied and Red-throated pipits.
-Also, Chinese Penduline Tit can sometimes be seen in the reedy area that covers the western part of the area, and Crested Kingisher (occasionally) and Common Kingfisher (often) can be seen along the concreted canal that runs through the centre.
+Passerines include several species of buntings: Meadow Bunting, Chestnut-eared Bunting, Masked Bunting, Common Reed Bunting and Rustic Bunting among them, Russet Sparrow, and both Buff-bellied Pipit and Red-throated Pipit.
+Chinese Penduline Tit can sometimes be seen in the reedy area that covers the western part of the area, and Crested Kingisher (occasionally) and Common Kingfisher (often) can be seen along the concreted canal that runs through the centre.